Last Updated on January 6th, 2020

 While the Isolaz was developed specifically for treating acne on Asian skin types, all colors of skin benefit from this novel treatment approach.
 Some people who don’t have Asian skin will find the Isolaz especially helpful:

 A special feature of the Isolaz is different sizes of suction wand tips for different parts of the face.
 Pores on the cheeks tend to be larger and looser than pores on the nose.
 The Isolaz comes with a wand tip especially designed for treating pores on the nose and between the eyebrows.
-As the clinical trial found, some people are especially sensitive to pressure on these areas of skin, but the Isolaz wand in most cases manages to suck out the sebum without damaging the skin.
+As the clinical trial found, some people are especially sensitive to pressure on these areas of skin, but the Isolaz wand in most cases manages to suck out the sebum without any significant side effects, including skin damage.